-Tip 2: You can speed up this process by using paid tools like HyperSuggest to do it.
-The tool works in the same way but saves you valuable time.
-The free version only contains 20 results per query, however.
+Tip 2: You can speed up this process by using paid tools like Hypersuggest.
+The tool works the same way, but saves you precious time.
+However, the free version only includes 20 results per query.

-When it comes to keywords with a high search volume (brands, products, films, celebrities), Google Trends is a fantastic tool to investigate the popularity of a search query:
+At least when it comes to keywords with high search volume (brands, products, movies, celebrities), Google Trends is a wonderful tool to investigate the popularity of a search query: